Bilevel Autoresearch: Meta-Autoresearching Itself: Results

 \subsection{Primary Ablation Results}

 \Cref{tab:main} reports \valbpb{} improvement for each group across three independent repeats.

 Group~A achieves consistent but small improvements: $-0.009 \pm 0.002$.
 Group~B is comparable to Group~A ($-0.006 \pm 0.006$); its R1 found essentially no improvement ($-0.000$), inflating variance.
 Group~C achieves $-0.045 \pm 0.030$, a 5$\times$ improvement over Group~A. Two of three Group~C repeats (R1 and R3) show dramatic gains ($-0.065$ and $-0.058$); R2 underperformed at $-0.011$.
-Group~D achieves $-0.034 \pm 0.031$: R2 reached the best single result across all D repeats ($-0.063$) while R1 barely improved ($-0.001$), giving a mean comparable to, but slightly below, Group~C. This confirms that Level~2 is the primary driver of improvement and that Level~1.5 is not essential when Level~2 is present. \cref{fig:convergence} shows the search trajectories across all twelve runs.
+Group~D achieves $-0.034 \pm 0.031$: R2 reached the best single result across all D repeats ($-0.063$) while R1 barely improved ($-0.001$), giving a mean comparable to, but slightly below, Group~C. Group~C's separation from Groups~A and~B provides evidence that Level~2 mechanism injection is the primary driver in the full bilevel setting.
+Group~D suggests that removing Level~1.5 does not necessarily prevent large gains, but its mechanism-application failures make this ablation less clean. \cref{fig:convergence} shows the search trajectories across all twelve runs.